Nerwo/nerwo-contracts/README.md

 ### Payment

-`event Payment(uint256 indexed _transactionID, uint256 _amount, address indexed _sender);`
+`event Payment(uint256 indexed _transactionID, address indexed _token, uint256 _amount, address indexed _sender);`

 Emitted when a payment is made.
-It provides the transaction ID, the amount paid, and the address of the sender.
+It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the sender.

-### FeeRecipientPayment

-`event FeeRecipientPayment(uint256 indexed _transactionID, uint256 _feeAmount);`

-Emitted when a fee payment is made to the fee recipient.
-It provides the transaction ID and the fee amount.

 ### HasToPayFee